privatejfx141/teq-data-platform/README.md

 ## Client questions
 The file `questions.md` contains questions we asked the clients, and their answers.

+## TEQ source code
+In the `teq` folder you can find all source code for the TEQ system.

 ## Deliverable 1
 In the folder `d1` you can find the work we did for deliverable 1.
 You will find the report PDF along with its LaTeX source, and all photos that the team took.
 You will also find our team agreement PDF along with its LaTeX source.